 The most important manuscripts are the Minutes of the various Quaker meetings and committees.
 These and many other documents from 1670 to 1914 may also be viewed on the website findmypast.ie on payment of a modest fee.
 The website includes an index of names with more than a million and a half entries.
 Clicking on a name yields a brief outline of the individual’s life together with a downloadable image of the page on which the name appears.

 Books, pamphlets and personal writings

-Librarian and archivist duties are seen to by a team of volunteers who engage in cataloguing, assisting visiting readers and replying to queries by telephone or e-mail.
+Librarian and archivist duties are seen to by a team of volunteers who engage in cataloguing, assisting visiting readers and replying to queries by e-mail or letter.

 Curator: Christopher Moriarty